trixi-framework/TrixiSmartShockFinder.jl/README.md

 ## Usage
-To run any of the elixirs with the neurl network-based indicators, you first need to install all required auxiliary packages by running the following code in the Julia REPL:
+To run any of the elixirs with the neural network-based indicators, you first need to install all required auxiliary packages by running the following code in the Julia REPL:
 ```julia
 julia> using Pkg